-Persons wishing to register a Whitepaper with the MFSA in accordance with the VFA Act are required to submit, through a registered VFA Agent, an online Whitepaper Registration Form which may be accessed by clicking below.
+Persons wishing to register a Whitepaper with the MFSA in accordance with the VFA Act are required to submit, through a registered VFA Agent, an online Whitepaper Registration Form.
+The Registration Form needs to be accompanied by Annexes which may be accessed through the links below.

-Persons wishing to provided one or more services listed under the Second Schedule of the VFA Act in relation to such assets are required to apply for a licence through a registered VFA Agent, by submitting the online VFA Service Provider Application Form which may be accessed by clicking below.
+Persons wishing to provided one or more services listed under the Second Schedule of the VFA Act in relation to such assets are required to apply for a licence through a registered VFA Agent, by submitting the online VFA Service Provider Application Form.
+The Application Form needs to be accompanied by Annexes which may be accessed through the links below.

 Beneficial Owners, Qualifying Holders, Administrators and Senior Managers of the Applicant are required to submit a PQ prior to the submission of the Application Form.

 Guidance Note to the Public (Cryptocurrency Scams)

 Nota ta’ gwida ghall-pubbliku (Cryptocurrency Scams)